vietduc1441/vietduc1441.github.io/_posts/2016-12-27-emagiz-capture-designer.markdown

 image: https://40.media.tumblr.com/efb92b8cbb6741ffa5ce92e885ce6a83/tumblr_inline_nr5dqmvXlY1sif8wc_540.png
 ---

-*__Case:__* eMagiz, a Paas platform for messaging solution, allows business engineers to describe requirement of intergration of multi-systems in a very intiutive ways.
+*__Case:__* eMagiz, a Paas platform , allows business engineers to describe requirement of intergration of multi-systems in a very intiutive ways.

 *__Requirement:__* eMagiz wants to have a designing tool allows users to create/ visual the intergration of multi-systems in the 1st phase (create phase)